2019 Virginia Beach shooting: Victims

-Joshua Hardy

 Perpetrator

-The perpetrator was identified by the police as 40-year-old black male DeWayne Antonio Craddock (born DeWayne Antonio Hamilton; October 15, 1978 – May 31, 2019).
+The perpetrator was identified by the police as 40-year-old DeWayne Antonio Craddock (born DeWayne Antonio Hamilton; October 15, 1978 – May 31, 2019).
 He worked as an engineer in the city's public utilities department until tendering his resignation in an email he sent to city management a few hours before the attack.
-Having resigned "within good standing in his department", Craddock still possessed a security pass to enter employee work spaces within the building at the time of the attack.
+Having resigned "within good standing in his department", Craddock still possessed a security pass to enter employee workspaces within the building at the time of the attack.
 In the days prior to the shooting, he was alleged to have been involved in physical scuffles with fellow city employees and threatened with disciplinary action.
 However, the city manager said that when Craddock resigned, he "had no issues of discipline ongoing".

-Within the span of at least three years prior to the shooting, Craddock had legally acquired six firearms, five of which are chambered in .45 ACP.
+Within the span of at least three years prior to the shooting, Craddock had legally acquired six firearms, five of which were chambered in .45 ACP.
 Two .45-caliber pistols (a Glock 21 and an H&K USP Compact Tactical equipped with a suppressor) were used in the shooting and three more weapons were found at his home, including one Bond Arms Backup Derringer in .45-caliber, one Just Right Carbine in .45-caliber, and another Glock 21 pistol in .45-caliber.
 The sixth weapon was an unidentified Ruger rifle the suspect purchased on April 12.

 Craddock graduated in 1996 from Denbigh High School in Newport News.
 Between 1996 and 2002, he served in the Virginia Army National Guard in Norfolk as a cannon crew member with the First Battalion, 111th Field Artillery Regiment.
 At the time of his discharge he held the rank of Specialist (E-4) and had not been deployed for combat service.
 In 2002, he graduated from Old Dominion University with a degree in civil engineering.

 Prior to the shooting, Craddock did not have a criminal record with the exception of minor traffic violations.

 Aftermath

 Multiple vigils were organized for the victims of the shooting by churches and other organizations.
 Members of the Courthouse Community United Methodist Church prepared food for police at the scene, after it was secured.

-The day after the shooting, Virginia Beach police held a news conference which included a detailed presentation on the names, photos, and job titles of the twelve victims who were killed, including the towns in which they lived.
+The day after the shooting, Virginia Beach police held a news conference that included a detailed presentation on the names, photos, and job titles of the twelve victims who were killed, including the towns in which they lived.
 They announced the perpetrator's name only once, vowing that it would be the only time they would ever do so.

 On July 2, 2019, the Virginia Beach City Council voted to order an independent investigation of the circumstances that led to the mass shooting.
 The decision came after the families of some of the victims expressed dissatisfaction with the information released by the authorities.